 Here are some signs that your pet might have a skin problem:

-If you live in Boca Raton, FL or Delray Beach, FL, and your pet is showing any of these signs, please call us immediately.
-Don’t wait… skin problems and ear infections in dogs are easier to treat early, when the signs first appear.
+If your pet is showing any of these signs, please call us immediately.
+Skin problems and ear infections in dogs are easier to treat early, when the signs first appear.
 Waiting to seek treatment can sometimes result in complications that make treatment more difficult—and more expensive.
-So, if you notice your furry friend itching, scratching, biting, licking, or chewing certain areas more and more frequently, it’s a good idea to make an appointment with your favorite Boca Raton veterinarian.
-Your dog will thank you (with lots of snuggling and less scratching)!

-At Healthy Pets Veterinary Care, we offer safe and effective flea prevention that will defend your pet and help keep fleas away.
+We offer safe and effective flea prevention that will defend your pet and help keep fleas away.
 Given the warm weather, flea preventative is a necessity year-round in Florida.
-We proudly recommend Nexgard for dogs (a tasty once a month oral flea/tick medication) as well as topical Bravecto and Revolution for cats.
+We recommend Nexgard for dogs (a tasty once a month oral flea/tick medication) as well as topical Bravecto and Revolution for cats.

 We know there are many flea and tick preventatives on the market today.
 We have chosen these options for their safety and effectiveness.
 To learn more about these preventatives, please come in and speak with one of our team members.
 If you prefer a different flea preventative, please visit our home delivery service for a wide range of options and products.

-The best way to help your itchy companion is to discover why they are itching.
-Our veterinarians will perform a full physical exam, closely examine the skin and may perform diagnostic tests to determine exactly why your pet is itchy.
+The best way to help your pet is to discover why they are itching.
+Our veterinarians will perform a full physical exam, closely examine the skin, and may perform diagnostic tests to determine exactly why your pet is itchy.
 If environmental allergies are suspected, we will likely recommend allergy testing.

 Other Allergy Treatment Options

-There are many new cutting-edge therapies in the treatment of canine and feline allergies.
-Once a pet has been seen, our veterinary team will provide you with a specific plan for treatment of your itchy dog or itchy cat This may include a combination of long established therapies like antihistamines, shampoos and fish oil, or new cutting-edge therapies like Apoquel or Cytopoint.
+There are various effective treatments of canine and feline allergies, which may include a combination of long-established therapies like antihistamines, shampoos and fish oil, or new treatment options, like Apoquel or Cytopoint.